veronika793/Journal/README.md

 	- service for rescheduling all alarms on restart
 	- broadcast for starting rescheduling alarm service triggered on restart
 	- broadcast to notify user when it's triggered

-# RecyclerView adapters for listing notes and categories
 # Databases
 	- Local SqlLite for storing users, notes, categories, reminders
 	- Remote storage using Kinvey for synchronization user data